Planning Approval Granted in Church Norton for 4 New Homes

-The Coach House at Norton Priory, Church Norton has recently been given planning approval to be converted into four homes.
+The Coach House at Norton Priory in Church Norton has recently been given planning approval to be converted into four homes.

 Norton Priory is a charming Grade II Listed building dating from the 16th Century with ecclesiastical origins.